blinkhealth/go-config-yourself/README.md

 Creates a YAML config file at `CONFIG_FILE`

-`gcy init` will select the `aws` provider by default, and you can override it with the `--provider` flag
+`gcy init` will select the `aws` provider by default, and you can override it with the `--provider` flag.

-If needed, `gcy init` will query your provider for a list of keys to choose from when using the `aws` or `gpg` providers, and a password will be prompted for when using the `password` provider
+If needed, `gcy init` will query your provider for a list of keys to choose from when using the `aws` or `gpg` providers, and a password will be prompted for when using the `password` provider.

 See `gcy help config-file` for more information about `CONFIG_FILE`.